kigawas/blog/content/posts/y-combinator-in-python.md

 print(fac(5))  # 120
 ```

 However, what if you cannot name a function?
-In lambda calculus, we cannot name a function as usual.
-Then here comes Y-combinator.
+Let's recap the rules of lambda calculus, we may notice there's no rule for naming or defining a function.
+So we have to find another way to emulate that.

-First, let's convert the factorial function into lambda by adding an outside argument:
+One way is to substitute the recursion call with an argument representing the function:

 ```python
 fac = lambda f: lambda n: 1 if n <= 1 else n * f(n - 1)
 ```

-> Just need to substitute the function name with an argument.
+You may wonder how to call it like in Python, in fact, this is why we need Y-combinator.

-Then, we apply Y-combinator to it:
+Let's try applying it:

 ```python
 print(Y(fac)(5))